mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 For example, for a target website that contains forms with Anti-CSRF tokens, a passive scan will scan as intended because the browser displays pages/forms as if a user is viewing the page.
 However, active vulnerability checks run in a full scan will not be able to submit forms containing Anti-CSRF tokens.
 In such cases we recommend you disable Anti-CSRF tokens when running a full scan.

-The DAST team is looking into full scan limitations with a solution set to be identified in the product roadmap.

 ## Managing scan time

 It is expected that running Browserker compared to the normal GitLab DAST solution will result in better coverage for many web applications.